wasnotrice/shoes-qt/README.markdown

 ## Prerequisites

+Tested on

-Tested (so far) on OS X, with rvm ruby 1.9.3-p125, and qt 4.8.1, installed via Homebrew.
+- OS X 10.7, with rvm ruby 1.9.3-p125, and qt 4.8.1, installed via Homebrew.
+- Ubuntu 11.10, with rvm ruby 1.9.3-p194, and qt 4.7.1, installed via apt-get.

 These instructions assume that you have git installed, and ruby 1.9.3 installed via rvm.

 ### OS X